Language

 Unit Conversion Table

-Every result comes with a complete conversion table showing the value in all available units, so you can quickly find the representation you need.
+Each result includes a table showing the value in every available unit, so you can grab the form you need.

-See the full calculation breakdown: identifying known values, converting to base units, applying the formula, and arriving at the final result.
+See the full breakdown: identify known values, convert to base units, apply the formula, and reach the final result.

 Quick Convert

-A dedicated tab for fast frequency-to-wavelength (or wavelength-to-frequency) conversions using the speed of light.
-Includes a reference table with common frequencies like WiFi, 5G, FM Radio, and visible light colors.
+A dedicated tab for fast frequency ↔ wavelength conversions using the speed of light.

 Frequently Asked Questions

-The fundamental wave equation is λ = v / f, where λ (lambda) is the wavelength, v is the wave speed, and f is the frequency.
-This relationship applies to all types of waves, including light, sound, and radio waves.
+The wave equation is λ = v / f, where λ (lambda) is the wavelength, v is the wave speed, and f is the frequency.
+Rearranged, frequency is f = v / λ and speed is v = λ × f.
+The same relationship applies to light, sound and radio waves.

 Why does sound have different speeds?